TeamNewPipe/documentation/docs/NaN_Full_release_docs.md

     - if you used the correct branch name you should be able to use this url, after changing the X.X.X: https://github.com/TeamNewPipe/NewPipe/pull/new/release-X.X.X
 - make sure the PR has `master` as the *base* branch and `release-X.X.X` as the *compare* branch
 - the PR title should be "Release vX.X.X (NEW_VERSION_CODE)"
-- remove all of the PR template and instead put these two lines in the description (the `ISSUE_NUMBER` will be replaced later):
+- remove the entire PR template, and instead put these two lines in the description (the `ISSUE_NUMBER` will be replaced later):
     ```
     Do not report regressions here, but rather in the corresponding issue: #ISSUE_NUMBER
     The changelog is also there.
     ```
-- once you created the PR, note down its number (from now on called `PR_NUMBER`)
+- once you have created the PR, note down its number (from now on called `PR_NUMBER`)
-- in case some issue should be closed when the release PR is merged, link them using the "Development" tab on the right, or add a "Fixes #...." in the PR description
+- in case some issue would be fixed when the release PR is merged, link them using the "Development" tab on the right, or add a "Fixes #...." in the PR description
-- *for example check out [#8231](https://github.com/TeamNewPipe/NewPipe/pull/8231) as a reference*
+- *for example, check out [#8231](https://github.com/TeamNewPipe/NewPipe/pull/8231) for reference*

 ### Creating the issue